California First-Time Home-Buying Assistance Programs & Grants

 2. CalPLUS FHA Loan

-This 30-year fixed-rate FHA loan has a slightly higher interest rate than the FHA loan listed above but can be paired with CalHFA Zero Interest Program closing cost assistance.
+The CalPLUS FHA loan is a 30-year fixed-rate FHA loan with a slightly higher interest rate than the FHA loan listed above.
+It can be paired with CalHFA Zero Interest Program (ZIP) for closing cost assistance.

-A 30-year fixed-rate VA mortgage is available to veterans who can show a valid certificate of eligibility.
+The CalHFA VA loan is a 30-year, fixed-rate VA mortgage available to veterans who can show a valid certificate of eligibility.
 Borrower requirements may differ slightly from the CalFHA programs; qualifying veterans may need to make no down payment.

-This 30-year fixed-rate mortgage loan is guaranteed by the USDA and can be combined with the MyHome down payment assistance program for first-time homebuyers.
+The CalHFA USDA loan is a 30-year fixed-rate mortgage loan guaranteed by the USDA.
+It can be combined with the MyHome Assistance Program and the MyHome and School Program for down payment and closing cost assistance for first-time homebuyers.
 The USDA has its own income limits, which may be more restrictive than CalHFA limits.
 (See below for more information on USDA loans.)

-This is a 30-year fixed-rate loan that is insured through private mortgage insurance instead of the government.
+The CalHFA Conventional loan is a 30-year, fixed-rate loan insured through private mortgage insurance instead of the government.
 Buyers must meet the same requirements as CalHFA government-backed loans listed above.

 Conventional loan borrowers may be eligible for a MyHome loan as well.
 But in this case the junior loan is up to 3% of the home purchase price (or appraised value, whichever is less).